leangjia/blender_docs/manual/compositing/types/converter/math.rst

    Comparison
       Minimum
-         The output is the smallest input value.
+         Outputs the smallest of the input values.

       Maximum
-         The output is the largest input value.
+         Outputs the largest of two input value.

       Less Than
-         The output is 1.0 if the first value is smaller than the second value.
+         Outputs 1.0 if the first value is smaller than the second value.
 Otherwise the output is 0.0.

       Greater Than
-         The output is 1.0 if the first value is larger than the second value.
+         Outputs 1.0 if the first value is larger than the second value.
 Otherwise the output is 0.0.

       Sign
          Extracts the sign of the input value.
 All positive numbers will output 1.0.
 All negative numbers will output -1.0.
 And 0.0 will output 0.0.

       Compare
-         The output is 1.0 if the difference between the two input values is less than or equal to *Epsilon*.
+         Outputs 1.0 if the difference between the two input values is less than or equal to *Epsilon*.

       Smooth Minimum
          `Smooth Minimum <https://en.wikipedia.org/wiki/Smooth_maximum>`__.